evesnow91/Data-Timestamp/README.md

 To learn the basics of our development approach, this [guide](https://testdriven.io/blog/fastapi-crud/) may be helpful.

-Once you Run ./build.sh,  go to [http://localhost:8002/docs](http://localhost:8002/docs) to easily interact with the system.
+Once you Run `.src/build.sh`,  go to [http://localhost:8002/docs](http://localhost:8002/docs) to easily interact with the system.

+run your pytests in the container with `./src/test.sh`